N3oRay/skyneo/Readme.md

 +----------------+------------+
 7 rows in set (0.01 sec)

-SHOW FULL TABLES FROM DashborardAdmin;
+SHOW FULL TABLES FROM DashboardAdmin;

 *** For build on ligne: